NOAA Bonaire 2008 Explorers

 University of North Carolina Wilmington

-Otto is currently the Associate Director with NURC in Key Largo but has held several different positions with them in the last thirteen years.
-Working with NURC, he has provided operational support to hundreds of science missions and worked with Mark, Jim, Sal, and Dale on many occasions.
-His role on this mission will be to provide oversight for the mixed gas research dives and conduct fish censuses.
-Before NURC, Otto was a fisheries biologist with the state of North Carolina where he conducted juvenile fish surveys, worked on stock assessment of several species of fish, and regulated the shrimp fishery.
-He received an A.A.S. in Marine Technology at Cape Fear Technical Institute, and a B.S. and masters in Marine Biology at the University of North Carolina Wilmington.
+Otto Rutten is currently the associate director with NOAA's Undersea Research Center (NURC) in Key Largo, Florida, but he has held several different positions with them in the last 13 years.
+Working with NURC, he has provided operational support to hundreds of science missions and worked with Mark Patterson, Jim Leichter, Sal Genovese, and Dale Stokes on many occasions.
+His role on the Bonaire mission will be to provide oversight for the mixed-gas research dives and conduct fish censuses.
+Before NURC, Rutten was a fisheries biologist with the state of North Carolina, where he conducted juvenile fish surveys, worked on stock assessment of several species of fish, and regulated the shrimp fishery.
+He received an AAS in marine technology at Cape Fear Technical Institute, and a BS and MS in marine biology at the University of North Carolina – Wilmington.

 Graduate Student